 That meant anyone could send a request telling the system they were a premium user, and the API accepted it.
 No payment was required, and no backend verification took place.
 A regular user could promote themselves to a premium plan just by changing the request.

-This is exactly what’s meant by Broken Function Level Authorization.
-The API didn’t check whether the person calling that function had permission to do it.
-Functions that should only be accessible to internal systems like upgrading an account after payment were left open to everyone.
+This is exactly what Broken Function Level Authorization means.
+The API did not check whether the person calling that function had permission to do it.
+Functions that should only be accessible to internal systems (like upgrading an account after payment) were left open to everyone.

 The correct setup would have been simple.
 The user-facing API should only allow checking the account type, not changing it.
 The ability to upgrade should have been restricted to Bumble's backend systems, triggered only after payment was confirmed.

 The lesson is straightforward.
 Never expose sensitive or administrative API functions to end users.
-Even a small oversight, like allowing a public update call, can let attackers change roles, gain privileges, or access features they shouldn’t have.
+Even a small oversight, like allowing a public update call, can let attackers change roles, gain privileges, or access features they should not have.

 How to Prevent Broken Function Level Authorization